Submit a Theme Issue

 Contact us

-BCMJ Editor: Caitlin Dunne, MD
+Editor-in-chief: Caitlin Dunne, MD

 journal@doctorsofbc.ca

-Managing Editor: Jay Draper
+Executive editor: Jay Draper

 jdraper@doctorsofbc.ca; 604 638-2814

-Associate Editor: Joanne Jablkowski
+Associate editor: Joanne Jablkowski

 jjablkowski@doctorsofbc.ca; 604 638-2858

-Editorial and Production Coordinator: Tara Lyon
+Editorial and production specialist: Tara Lyon

 tlyon@doctorsofbc.ca; 604 638-2815